In the last few years, Portland sandwich shops blossomed. We went from a town with hardly any decent options to an embarrassment of riches.

-One can’t help but make the comparison between Meat Cheese Bread (MCB) and Bunk.
+One can’t help but make the comparison between Meat Cheese Bread (MCB) and Bunk Sandwiches.
 For many there seem to be clear differences between the two, but I don’t feel that way.
 I like Bunk a lot, and I like MCB just as much.
-Maybe people like the dive feel imparted by Bunk; for me it tugs at something primal – memories of standing in line with my father at little sandwich dives in Los Angeles.
+Maybe people like the dive feel imparted by Bunk; for me, it tugs at something primal – memories of standing in line with my father at little sandwich dives in Los Angeles.
 MCB feels more open and bright, and when I leave my clothes don’t smell of grill smoke.
 Bunk tends to use more “foodie type” ingredients, but MCB tends to use standard ingredients in more interesting ways.
 Either way, I think there is room for both of these shops.

 I was excited to see a sloppy Joe on the menu; this is a lunch item that has great sentimental value to me (my mom makes the best I’ve ever had).
 Here it takes the form of a piping hot pork Bolognese on a house-made roll.
 I thought the filling was quite good, and though I prefer a more traditional version, that’s just a personal preference.
-The roll was perfect, no complaints there ($6.50).
+The roll was perfect, no complaints.

 One of the best lunches I’ve had in the last year is their take on a B.L.T.
 What to do when tomatoes are out of season?
 You replace them with beets, of course, and end up with a B.L.B.
 I love this sandwich.
 Grilled Grand Central sourdough bread holds thick slices of smoky Nueskies bacon.
 The foundation is a layer of thinly sliced golden beets.
 Little peppery dribbles of bacon fat run across the beets and down into the bread, giving everything a rich meaty taste, the differing consistencies of ingredients providing lots of interesting textures.
 A light aioli adds a final layer of flavor.
 All of the different layers provide a perfect foil to each other.
-It is a wonderful interpretation, and once I had this for lunch, I had a hard time trying anything else ($8.95).
+It is a wonderful interpretation, and once I had this for lunch, I had a hard time trying anything else.

-Sides are few; a serviceable potato salad $2.00, chips $.75, and a frequently excellent house-made soup $3.50 for a cup, $4.75 for a bowl.
+Sides are few; a serviceable potato salad, chips, and a frequently excellent house-made soup.

 A small selection of beer and wine is available, including a Double Mountain Brewery on tap.
 They also have a nice group of sodas.

-Meat Cheese Bread is another great option for east side diners, one that I will certainly continue to visit.
+Meat Cheese Bread is another great option for east-side diners, one that I will certainly continue to visit.
 If they can make all the offerings match the creativity of their best choices, they will have a hit on their hands.
 I highly recommend them.